OFFICIAL CORRECTION-Russia's Polymetal needs financing help for Kyzyl project -CEO

 * Fibrogen announces china fda approval of cta to conduct pivotal phase 2/3 clinical trial of roxadustat in anemia associated with lower risk mds

-(Drops "not" in headline and 1st paragraph after company corrected its comments to show it will need external financing for the project.
+(Drops "not" in headline and 1st paragraph after company corrected its commments to show it will need external financing for the project.
 In 2nd paragraph adds clarification that Polymetal's leverage will not increase)

 MOSCOW Oct 20 Russian gold and silver producer Polymetal will need external financing for its Kyzyl gold project in Kazakhstan, Chief Executive Vitaly Nesis told Reuters in an interview on Tuesday.